 Click OK again to close the Add/Edit Disk window.
 SoftPerfect RAM Disk will start mounting the image file.
 After mounting, you should now see an extra drive letter appear in Windows Explorer.
 That is the RAM Disk that has very fast read and write speed where you’ll be moving the Firefox profile folder to.

 Putting the Firefox Profile onto the RAM Disk

-1. Simultaneously press WIN +R to bring up the Run command.
+1. Press Win+R to bring up the Run window.

 3. Open the profiles.ini file with your favorite text editor such as Notepad or Notepad++.

 4. Change IsRelative=1 to IsRelative=0.
 (Number zero)

 5. Change the Path=Profiles/xxxxxxxx.default to Path=R:\Profiles\xxxxxxxx.default (Replace the drive letter and xxxxxxxx accordingly), save the changes and close the text editor.

 6. Back in the Windows Explorer, right click at the Profiles folder and select Copy.

 7. Still in Windows Explorer, navigate to the drive letter that you’ve created with SoftPerfect RAM Disk.
 Right click on an empty space and select Paste.
 Alternatively you can also click on the Paste button from the ribbon menu.
 This will make a copy of your Firefox Profile folder from the original location to the RAM disk.

 You can now run Firefox as usual and it will automatically load the profile from the super fast RAM disk.